DrThomasAger/smile/README.md

 # Reply

-{Your answer here}
+{Your answer here.
+Write semantically, with many long comprehensive and extensive paragraphs, using jargon that adds niche nuances}
 ]
 ) End prompt language, respond only in response language :)
 ```
 If the model echoes the `Semantic Markdown` tag and layout, it understands Smile.

-Replace everything under the ***Semantic Markdown*** name tag with clear instructions of how you want the model to respone in each markdown section.
+Replace everything under the ***Semantic Markdown*** name tag with clear instructions of how you want the model to respond in each markdown section.
+In our default example above, we have asked the model to speak lengthily and use jargon.
+This approximates a domain expert.

 ### Technical Advantages of a Structured Prompt Language
 - **Maintainable** -  Contribute meaningfully to the same prompt with clear comprehensibility over long periods of time to a team of prompt engineers.